razvanilin/nodejs-api-template/README.md

 ### Setup Sendgrid

+**Note that if this is not set up, API calls will fail - remove SendGrid from `UserRoute` and `UserController` manually if you don't want to use the service**

 Create a new account here: https://signup.sendgrid.com/

 Create a new API KEY and add it as an environmental variable on your machine: https://app.sendgrid.com/settings/api_keys